 Transfer certificate from any school (date of birth must be printed on the certificate)

 You can provide any of the below-mentioned documents:

 Rent Agreement and LPG Bill

-Correctly filled application form (to obtain the application form for a driving license, hit the nearest RTO or you can also download it from the online portal for your state)
+Correctly filled application form (to obtain the application form for a driving licence, hit the nearest RTO or you can also download it from the online portal for your state)

-A passport-sized photo (while applying for a driving license)
+A passport-sized photo (while applying for a driving licence)